Blaine Robison, M.A.

 The plural vocative case (direct address) in this verse is translated as "brothers and sisters" given that Paul is addressing the entire congregation.
 It's inconceivable that the vocative case would not include the women, given the amount of hortatory material that typically follows the occurrence of adelphoi in the letter.
 Paul uses the plural form of address 18 times in this letter.
 This is a tactful approach in exercising his apostolic authority as well as expressing his affection for them on the ground of their shared bond in Yeshua.

 I do not: Grk. ou, adv., a particle used adverbially in denial or negation; not.
-This particle differs from the other standard negative particle, mē, in that mē is subjective and conditional for a supposition, whereas ou is objective and unqualified, a denial of an alleged fact (DM 264f). want: Grk. thelō, pres., to have a desire for something, to wish, to want. you to be ignorant: Grk. agnoeō, pres. inf., to be without knowledge of something.
+This particle differs from the other standard negative particle, mē, in that mē is subjective and conditional for a supposition, whereas ou is objective and unqualified, a denial of an alleged fact (DM 264f). want: Grk. thelō, pres., to have a desire for something or have a purpose for something; will, wish, desire. you to be ignorant: Grk. agnoeō, pres. inf., to be without knowledge of something.
 In some passages the verb is used to mean being ignorant or uninformed and therefore sinning without awareness that one has made a mistake (Rom 2:4; Heb 5:2).

 2 You know that when you were like the nations, you were led away to those mute idols, however somehow you were being led.